 But you are getting exposure to small, mid, and large companies in various industries and sectors, plus international companies.

 Then adding an index fund of bond diversification as well, helps your portfolio have exposure to a lot, with a little.

 Lastly, it helps you stay more balanced and protected in stock market corrections or bear markets.
-Sure, you are never 100% protected and how balanced you are depends on the percentage of allocation to funds.
+Sure, you are never 100% protected, and how balanced you are depending on the percentage of allocation to funds.

 But, by not tinkering much and consistently investing in this simple portfolio, you’ll far better perform on the long run.